CharityO3/Coding-Workshops/README.md

-This file contains information about me and a few of my CSS, JAVA and HTML code workshop!
+This file contains information about me and a few of my CSS, JAVA Script and HTML coding workshops!